Varenya-ramayanam/SupplySathi/README.md

 **SupplySathi** is a smart supply management platform designed specifically for **street food vendors** and **local shop owners**.
 Built with the **MERN stack**, it helps vendors find **affordable, quality raw materials**, especially **bulk and near-expiry products**, while allowing shopkeepers to manage and sell surplus stock efficiently.

+SupplySathi is a real-time supply management platform where street food vendors can post their daily raw material needs as a simple to-do list, while local shop owners list available products with expiry dates, prices, and images.
+The platform automatically matches vendor requirements with nearby shop inventories, highlighting near-expiry products at discounted rates.
+Vendors can view product reviews to ensure quality before placing orders.
+Once an order is confirmed, delivery progresses through live status updates — from pending to delivered — giving vendors full visibility.
+After delivery, vendors can rate products and shops, enabling review-based quality control.
+This entire ecosystem runs in real time, empowering vendors to buy cheap and clean supplies quickly, while helping shopkeepers avoid waste and boost sales.

 ---

 ## 📌 Problem Statement